explorigin/Rocket/doc/methods.rst

 Methods
 =======

 Rocket uses *Methods* as a way to serve different types of content.
-Currently there are two methods:
+Currently there is one method:

-* `fs`_ - Serves files from a specified directory.
 * `wsgi`_ - Serves a `WSGI <http://www.python.org/dev/peps/pep-0333/>`_-compliant application.

 .. _wsgiworker: